Skip to content

 Second homes premium

 The definition of a second home for council tax purposes is a dwelling which is no-ones sole or main home but is substantially furnished.
-Please click here for further details on this.
+Visit the Council Tax Discounts page for more details.

 Section 80 of the Levelling Up and Regeneration Act 2023 permits us to apply a premium on second homes.